 Do we get off the train?
 No. Passengers stay on the train.
 Santa boards the train at the “North Pole” and will greet passengers in each car.

 How long does the ride last?
 The actual train ride lasts about 45 minutes.
-Allow about an hour and a half for the whole event.
+We suggest you allow approximately an hour and a half for the whole event.
 There is holiday music, shopping and an opportunity to have your photo taken with the Conductor at Ocean Gateway while you wait to board your train.
-Be sure to bring along your camera!
+Be sure to bring along your camera.

 Is the train wheelchair accessible?
 Yes.
 We can accommodate up to four wheelchairs per train ride.
 When purchasing ticket please let the box office know how many patrons will be in wheelchairs.
 There is handicap parking available at the Ocean Gateway terminal.
 Please be prepared to board 20 minutes before your train departure.

 Are strollers allowed on board?
 No. Strollers can be left at the train depot.

-What is the difference between a First Class ticket and a regular ticket?
+What is the difference between a First Class ticket and a Coach ticket?
 First Class cars are limited to a smaller amount of passengers.
 In the First Class cars, passengers receive their hot chocolate in a ceramic souvenir mug that is theirs to keep after the event.